Rukhsar-19/Task2-calculator-codealpha/README.md

 ### -Technologies Used
 ### -Demo

-# -Features:
+# Features:
-## Basic Arithmetic Operations:
+## -Basic Arithmetic Operations:
 Perform addition, subtraction, multiplication, and division.
-## Responsive Design:
+## -Responsive Design:
 Works on both desktop and mobile screens.
-## Clear and Delete Functions:
+## -Clear and Delete Functions:
 Clear the display or delete the last input.
-## Keyboard Input:
+## -Keyboard Input:
 Allows users to input numbers and operators using both the keyboard and on-screen buttons.
-# -Technologies Used:
+# Technologies Used:
- HTML: To create the structure of the calculator interface.
+- HTML: To create the structure of the calculator interface.

-CSS: For styling the buttons, display, and layout, making the calculator visually appealing and responsive.
+-CSS: For styling the buttons, display, and layout, making the calculator visually appealing and responsive.

-JavaScript: For handling the logic of arithmetic operations and user interactions (e.g., button clicks).Caputuring user input and performing calculations
+-JavaScript: For handling the logic of arithmetic operations and user interactions (e.g., button clicks).Caputuring user input and performing calculations
-# -Demo:
+# Demo:
 [calculator git.webm](https://github.com/user-attachments/assets/7548a6ea-7556-4be4-95e2-83cc4ac3ea05)